Exploring the Significance of Change Management in Construction ProjectsDecember 19, 2020

-Based on all four strategies, Presson and Tabelleni (2003) deciphered a number of results that highlight a broader and more consistent image.
+Based on all four strategies, Presson and Tabelleni (2003) deciphered several results that highlight a broader and more consistent image.
 The most important results are:

-Trends show that small districts plus plurality imply spending targeted at small groups (local public goods), where large districts plus PR imply spending targeted at large groups.
-Empirically, the study evaluates broad spending by analyzing social security and welfare spendings.
-Some theoretical models like Milesi-Ferretti et al (2002) predict smaller total spending with small districts plus plurality.
-As per the study following are the effects on Corruption:
+Trends show that small districts plus plurality imply spending targeted at small groups (local public goods), whereas large districts plus PR imply spending targeted at large groups.
+Empirically, the study evaluates broad spending by analyzing social security and welfare spending.
+Some theoretical models, like Milesi-Ferretti et al. (2002), predict smaller total spending with small districts plus plurality.
+As per the study, the following are the effects of Corruption:

-If lists are defined by party leaders, then factors like party loyalty and nepotism will favor the presence of a name rather than competence.
+If party leaders define lists, then factors like party loyalty and nepotism will favour the presence of a name rather than competence.

-Trends reflect that separation of powers (between president and legislature) is stronger in presidential forms of government because of the greater concentration of powers in parliamentary rules as it is easier for politicians to collude at the voters’ expense.
+Trends reflect that separation of powers (between president and legislature) is stronger in presidential forms of government because of the greater concentration of powers in parliamentary rules, as it is easier for politicians to collude at the voters’ expense.
 When formally modelled, the prediction is that this will lead to higher overall expenditure, increased taxes and more corruption in parliamentary systems.
 (Bill Lockwood, 2015).
 Confidence requirement in parliamentary systems promotes party discipline and legislative augmentation or cohesiveness.
-The effect is that spending is directed towards broader programs for a majority of voters, such as social security programs.
-Comparatively, lack of legislative cohesion in presidential systems reflects trends like spendings in the constituencies of dominant office-bearers e.g. heads of congressional spending committees in the US (An example is pork barrel spending).
+The effect is that spending is directed towards broader programs for most voters, such as social security programs.
+Comparatively, lack of legislative cohesion in presidential systems reflects trends like spending in the constituencies of dominant office-bearers, e.g. heads of congressional spending committees in the US (An example is pork barrel spending).

-Below is an explanation of the Proportional representation vs Plurality Rule for PR vs MAJ election rules as per PT's study.
+As per PT's study, below is an explanation of the Proportional representation vs Plurality Rule for PR vs MAJ election rules.

 The following scenario is to be considered:

-The figures 8 below highlights the ideological preference and the distribution;
+The Figure 8 below highlights the ideological preference and the distribution;

 Figure 8: Ideological Preferences (Ben Lockwood, 2015)